Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 The reason for this is the source of the elevation data (in the example discussed a file `N51E011.hgt`).
 Elevation data is normally taken from satellite measurement (SRTM data) and this data may have gaps, i.e. small areas without valid elevation data.
 These gaps are marked in the HGT files as `NODATA` areas and it is up to the application that uses this data to choose an appropriate handling.
-In the case of QMS the huge negative value is used as an indicator for such a data gap.
+In the case of QMS the huge negative value can be seen as an indicator for such a data gap.

 If there is an urgent need to avoid these strange values the user can proceed as follows: